 - veteran programs

-The primary benefit is the defendant's charge will be dismissed as long as he/she completes the program.
+The primary benefit is the defendant's charge will be dismissed as long as he/she completes the diversion program.
 This way there is no conviction on the defendant's record.
-And this all happens "preprosecution," which means that the defendant can do diversion without having to enter a plea.
+And this all happens "preprosecution," which means that the defendant can do diversion without having to enter a plea.3

 Then the defendant is required to appear in court for an arraignment.
-In short, the case will proceed as if the diversion program never existed.
+In short, the case will proceed as if the diversion program never existed.4

 Yes.
 Once a defendant completes a diversion program successfully, the court will dismiss the charge and order that all records related to the case be sealed.
-But note that the defendant has the responsibility to mail the orders to seal to the various relevant state agencies, such as the criminal records bureau in Carson City and the police department.
+But note that the defendant has the responsibility to mail the judge's order to the various relevant state agencies, such as the criminal records bureau in Carson City and the police department.5

 Call a Nevada criminal defense attorney...